Terrible news this morning as WFTV is reporting a man has died in an industrial…

-Planning when to visit Walt Disney World is already a difficult decision, but with everything happening so far in 2020, it’s proved to be a bigger challenge than usual.
-The question many people are wondering now is: “Should I visit Walt Disney World in 2020, or wait until 2021 and Disney World’s 50th Anniversary?
+Planning when to visit Walt Disney World is already a difficult decision, but with everything happening so far in 2021, it’s proved to be a bigger challenge than usual.
+The question many people are wondering now is: “Should I visit Walt Disney World in 2021, or wait until 2022?”

-Picking the right year to visit got a lot harder to do since the Disney World closure during the Spring.
-Walt Disney World is open now, so in this post, we are going to help you make the best decision and figure out if you should go now in 2020 or 2021.
+Picking the right year to visit got a lot harder to do ever since the Disney World closure that happened in 2020.
+Walt Disney World is open now, so in this post, we are going to help you make the best decision and figure out if you should go now in 2021 or 2022.

-Disney World’s 50th anniversary should also have a big influence on your choice as you will have to figure out if you want to deal with the construction work leading up to the big event.
-Lastly, if you are waiting for a specific new attraction to open before going, that will weigh heavily in deciding.
+Disney World’s 50th anniversary should also have a big influence on your choice as you will have to figure out if you want to deal with the construction work leading up to the big event, or the increased crowds during it.

 One thing that is a huge help in planning our trip is that Walt Disney World is now open once again.